Everything you need to know about California wills.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

-Age of executor: At least 18 years old (age of majority)
+Age: At least 18 years old (age of majority)

-An executor named in a will does not need to be a resident of the United States
+Must be a resident of the United States

 |If the decedent is survived by a spouse and:||Surviving spouse's share|